The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## Large Language Model

 Abbreviated _LLM_, a state of the art [Generative AI Model](#generative-ai-model), often with billions of parameters, that has the ability to summarize, classify, and even generate text in one or more spoken and programming languages.
 See also [Multimodal Model](#multimodal-model).

+## Object-Oriented Programming

+OOP (or OOSD - object-oriented software development) is a design methodology that creates software components with boundaries that mimic real-world objects (like _Person_, _Automobile_, _Shopping Cart_, etc.).
+Each object encapsulates state and behavior behind its abstraction.

+Introduced in the Simula langauge in the 1960s, it gained widespread interest in the 1980s with the emergence of graphical user interfaces (GUIs), where objects like _Window_, _Buttons_, and _Menus_ were an intuitive way to organize such software.

+Contrast with [Functional Programming](#functional-programming).
+Many programming langauges combine elements of FP and OOP.

 ## Multimodal Model